axd1967/lander/README.md

 ## Notes

-Simple formulas used ("[Euler symplectic](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method)"), don't expect stable orbits: as as simple example, just run idle in the initial orbit and watch the decay.
+Simple formulas used ("[Euler symplectic](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method)"), don't expect stable orbits: as as simple example, just run idle in the initial orbit and observe the decay.

 ## MEM reports